berkeley-abc/abc/readme.md

 Unfortunately, there is no comprehensive regression test.
 Good luck!

-This system is maintained by Alan Mishchenko <alanmi@eecs.berkeley.edu>.
+This system is maintained by Alan Mishchenko <alanmi@berkeley.edu>.
 Consider also using ZZ framework developed by Niklas Een: https://bitbucket.org/niklaseen/abc-zz

-This file was last modified on April 25, 2013
+This file was last modified on June 18, 2014